Key takeaways:

 Follow these tips to protect your personal information:

-• Monitor your WHOIS data.
-Regularly check your WHOIS information to ensure nobody has updated it.
-This can help identify if someone has exposed your personal details or initiated unauthorized changes to your registrant information.
+- Monitor your WHOIS data: Regularly check your WHOIS records to ensure no one has updated them.
+This can help determine whether someone has exposed your personal details or made unauthorized changes to your registrant information.

 How to use WHOIS